 In the rapidly evolving world of modern web development, maintaining an organized and efficient directory structure is essential.
 While directory structures may vary depending on the programming framework stack used, However fundamental directory structure will always remain the same which enhance code readability and maintainability.
 Additionally, it will facilitate team collaboration and scalability.
-In this tech blog post, we’ll explore best practices for organizing your web application’s directory to achieve clarity and efficiency.
+In this tech concept, we’ll explore best practices for organizing your web application’s directory to achieve clarity and efficiency.

 1. Base Directory Structure